French Name Generator - Character Names from the French Tradition

 Using the Generator

-For medieval French settings — Crusader kingdoms, the Capetian monarchy, the world of the *chansons de geste* — names should come from the Frankish-origin stock: Roland, Olivier, Aude, Blanchefleur, Tristan, Iseult (though Tristan is actually Breton/Cornish in origin).
-The knightly epic tradition produced specific name registers that feel period-accurate.
-For 18th-century France — the *ancien régime*, the Revolution, the Napoleonic period — names reflect the aristocratic, the bourgeois, and the revolutionary traditions in sharp contrast.
+For medieval French settings, including Crusader kingdoms, the Capetian monarchy, and the world of the *chansons de geste*, names should come from Frankish stock: Roland, Olivier, Aude, Blanchefleur, Tristan, Iseult (Tristan is technically Breton-Cornish in origin, but the Arthurian cycle absorbed him early).
+The knightly epic tradition produced specific name registers that read as period-accurate in a way generic "medieval" names do not.
+For 18th-century France, the *ancien régime*, the Revolution, and the Napoleonic period, names carry class and faction.
 An aristo named Louis-Armand-Gaston reads very differently from a revolutionary named Brutus.
-For 20th-century French characters — the Occupation, the Existentialist Paris of Sartre and de Beauvoir, the May 1968 generation, contemporary France with its multicultural naming — names should reflect the specific period.
-Contemporary France's diversity produces a naming landscape where Fatima, Hamid, Kévin, Jade, and Théo co-exist in the same classroom.
+The contrast is part of the characterization before a word of dialogue appears.
+For 20th-century French characters, period matters more than people expect.
+The Occupation, Sartre and de Beauvoir's Saint-Germain, the May 1968 generation, and contemporary multicultural France each have distinct naming patterns.
+Today a French classroom might hold Fatima, Hamid, Kévin, Jade, and Théo without any of those names feeling out of place, which itself is a fact worth building into a character.